 What’s your pre-class ritual?

-Coffee – home made (if I have time!) or I don’t have time, I get it from Maccas 😊
+Coffee, homemade if I have time.
+If I don’t have time, I get it from Maccas 😊

-If we’re talking core, a reverse crunch (although I know many don’t like them!)
-It’s small but mighty move.
-If we’re talking legs, then it’s the frogger squat – it’s brutal!
+If we’re talking core, a reverse crunch, although I know many don’t like them!
+It’s a small but mighty move.
+If we’re talking legs, then it’s the frogger squat.
+It’s brutal!

 How do you motivate your clients during a tough workout?

 I like to remind members that whatever they’re feeling, so is the person next to them and the person behind them.
-Not one person in the room is it in alone.
-I aim to get them to feed off the group energy that they’re making, and that right there is the beauty of group fitness
+Not one person in the room is in it alone.
+I aim to get them to feed off the group energy they’re creating, and that right there is the beauty of group fitness.

 What do you love about Upstate Sport’s Air Sculpt range?

-As an instructor, it’s really important that your activewear isn't cutting in, or too loose, or getting in the way.
-The Air Sculpt is light, tight, comfy and flattering. so I can focus on delivering an epic class
+As an instructor, it’s really important that your activewear isn’t cutting in, too loose, or getting in the way.
+The Air Sculpt is light, tight, comfy and flattering, so I can focus on delivering an epic class.

 Why is community so important when it comes to movement?

-Being part of a workout community makes moving so much more enjoyable, I think because there are surrounded by like minded people who love moving as much as you do.
-And the most beautiful friendships and connections are made in the way!
+Being part of a workout community makes moving so much more enjoyable, I think because you’re surrounded by like-minded people who love moving as much as you do.
+And the most beautiful friendships and connections are made along the way!